Tyrn/wei/the-insider-en.typ

-     Bemish  was  leafing through a  draft  of  the  yearly  company  report prepared  by the PR department on Earth when two  wide-angled guys  from the security  department  brought the killer  in the  office -  an inconspicuous sixty-year-old man in washed out jeans and  a jacket with white trim showing that he worked  in the fifth roadwork team.
+     Bemish  was  leafing through a  draft  of  the  yearly  company  report prepared  by the PR department on Earth when two  wide-angled guys  from the security  department  brought the killer  in the  office---an inconspicuous sixty-year-old man in washed out jeans and  a jacket with white trim showing that he worked  in the fifth roadwork team.
 The  killer's hands were twisted behind his head and locked with handcuffs.